-When giving a tour of your space, keep in mind that it takes as little as seven seconds to make a good first impression.
-Maya Delano, Community Manager of NextSpace Coworking Santa Cruz has compiled a “NextSpace-tastic Tour” video where she breaks down the art of touring a workspace prospect into five important steps.
-Read along and watch the video to see the “must-do’s” when giving a workspace tour that have been successful in curating a cohesive and involved community at NextSpace.
+When giving a tour of your flexible office space, keep in mind that it takes as little as seven seconds to make a good first impression.
+In this resource for coworking space operators, we break down the art of touring a potential coworking space member into five important steps.
+Keep reading to learn the “must-do’s” when giving a workspace tour that not only ‘closes the deal’, but also helps to build upon your cohesive coworking community.

 Get the digits

 Introduce yourself with a handshake, exchange names, and have them sign into the iPad (this is very important).
 Having them sign into the iPad allows you to gather some information about them that you may use to follow up with them after the tour and helps keep track of who toured and when.

 Pro tip: Make sure this information gets into whatever CRM (Customer Relationship Management) tool you use to track sales leads.

 People usually like talking about themselves.
 Get the conversation rolling by asking your potential new member about what they do: What brought them here, what projects they are working on, etc. You can do this right at the beginning, or spread your questions throughout the tour (it shows that we’re genuinely interested in our members’ work, and gives us a good feel if they are a positive fit for the community).
 This is important, because as much as you want to fill up your coworking space with hard-working and involved community members, not everyone will be a good fit, and that’s OK.

 Give them a well-rounded elevator pitch about what makes your space unique.
 We’re talking who we are, what we do, why we do it, and why they want it!
 Keep it simple, but have a little fun with it too, because this industry is fun!
 Nothing brings folks to snores quicker than a lame and over-the-top “salesy” elevator pitch.
 Be sure to put a strong emphasis on our commitment to combining space and community.